Transcript

 – Leonard Bernstein in his Norton lectures delivered at Harvard College went so far as to suggest that Mahler’s ninth was a prophetic vision of the horrors of the 20th century, ending in fervent prayer for salvation from the terrible destruction that could soon be visited upon humankind.

 Those who interpret the ninth as a symphony about death in one manifestation or another, usually support their position by suggesting that in the finale, Mahler becomes resigned to his fate, just as he did at the end of Das Lied.
 I believe that the ninth is neither merely about death, nor does it end in tragic resignation to fate.
 Being a Nietzschean in temperament, Mahler had a profound love of life, as Das Lied makes evident, but he was haunted by the paradox of humanity’s endless suffering and incessant striving for goals that were then without fulfillment.
-As an existential artist, he felt the absurdity of this paradox acutely during the last years of his life, as he became more aware of his own imminent death, Mahler continued to grapple with the life death paradox in his music until the very end.
-He did not fear death as the conveyor of endless tortures in eternal hellfire, but as the end of living, the total loss of the consciousness of lights wonder, and the thrill of the creative drive is raised on death row, he desperately needed to reconcile death as finality with the trials and tribulations he suffered in order to find meaning and value in his own life, and thereby redeem its true worth.
-In this respect, he was modern man writ large, caught up in life senseless turmoil, subjected to endless suffering, and living without ground, without ultimate meaning or purpose.
+As an existential artist, he felt the absurdity of this paradox acutely during the last years of his life.
+As he became more aware of his own imminent death, Mahler continued to grapple with the life death paradox in his music until the very end.
+He did not fear death as the conveyor of endless tortures in eternal hellfire, but as the end of living, the total loss of the consciousness of life’s wonder, and the thrill of the creative drive is raised on death row, he desperately needed to reconcile death as finality with the trials and tribulations he suffered in order to find meaning and value in his own life, and thereby redeem its true worth.
+In this respect, he was modern man writ large, caught up in life’s senseless turmoil, subjected to endless suffering, and living without ground, without ultimate meaning or purpose.

 In Das Lied, Mahler does not merely resign himself to death as a tragic conclusion to a meaningless life, but accepts human mortality as part of life that will continue as the words in Das Lied put it to blossom forth in spring, eternally.

-Found a Sacred Vienna and the European musical tradition, both of which he loved dealing with showing visible signs of impending demise.
+In the ninth, Mahler again confronts the terrible visions of the graveyard scene described in the Trinklied movement of Das Lied.
+This time he conjures up such angst ridden thoughts, not in an idealized time and place, but in his own world, which itself was dying from its own decadence, in an orgy of senseless self indulgence, found a Sacred Vienna and the European musical tradition, both of which he loved dealing with showing visible signs of impending demise.
 Radical sociological, psychological and artistic ideas began to take hold around the turn of the last century, Mahler was well aware of them, even if he did not accept them completely.
-Get his wayward treatment of traditional musical principles could be said to have fostered the development of modern music that was soon to overthrow much of the established standards of composition he still accepted.
-Although Mahler gave a nod to these developments, as release of the creative urge, the thought for example, at the end of tonality would probably have troubled him.
+Yet his wayward treatment of traditional musical principles could be said to have fostered the development of modern music that was soon to overthrow much of the established standards of composition he still accepted.
+Although Mahler gave a nod to these developments, as release of the creative urge, the thought for example, of the end of tonality would probably have troubled him.

 Thus Mahler witnessed with great concern what could be a prophetic vision of the impending demise of both civilization and musical tradition, both of which he loved, and this too became a source for the drama that unfolds in the ninth.
 It may be more worthy of Mahler’s deep love of life to approach the ninth not as a symphony about death as much as a farewell to life.

-For Mahler’s creative life is infused in the symphony, which summarizes much of his output, both stylistically and through the use of numerous references to his previous works, as in most of his purely orchestral symphonies, the outer movements contain the principal musical arguments:
+For Mahler’s creative life is infused in the symphony, which summarizes much of his output, both stylistically and through the use of numerous references to his previous works.
+As in most of his purely orchestral symphonies, the outer movements contain the principal musical arguments:

 – The first movement establishes the basic issues to be resolved in the finale.